A Practical Method for Generating String Counterfactuals: Representation Inversion

-In real-world applications, we lack direct access to the generative process of texts.
-Concepts like gender are often conveyed subtly, and merely modifying overt indicators such as pronouns and names may not suffice \cite{DBLP:conf/nips/BolukbasiCZSK16}.
-Instead, we leverage the fact that robust neural encoders capture the nuanced ways in which these concepts manifest in texts.
-Intervening in these representations is feasible, even \emph{without} exhaustively enumerating all relevant features.
-Utilizing methods like erasure or representation-space counterfactual generation, we intervene in the latent features encoding the concept within the representation.\footnote{That is, we intervene in the components of $\enc(\T)$ that encode $\Zhat$ as a \emph{proxy} for the manipulation of $\Z$ itself in $\T$.} Subsequently, we apply an \emph{inverter} model $\inv(\cdot)$ to map the representation back to the input space, yielding an approximate counterfactual $\Tprime = \inv(f(\enc(\T)))$.\footnote{By relying on the inversion model $\enc(\T) \to \T$, we can consider the inverse casual chain $\Zhat \to \enc(\T) \to \T$, and we approximate the counterfactual distribution by $p(\T \mid \doop(\Zhat=z))$.}
+The generative process through which natural language text is created is complex and difficult to model.
+However, in some respects, it is well-approximated by modern language models.
+Concepts like gender are often conveyed subtly, and merely modifying overt indicators such as pronouns and names may not suffice \cite{maudslay2019s}.
+Instead, we leverage the fact that neural encoders capture nuanced manner in which these concepts manifest in texts.
+Intervening in such representations is feasible, even \emph{without} the ability to enumerate or fully understand all linguistic features relevant to a concept.
+Using representational surgery, we intervene on a concept encoded in the representation generated by an encoder after the intervention, we apply an inverter model $\inv(\cdot)$ that maps the representation back to a string, yielding an approximate string counterfactual $\str' = \inv(\intervene(\enc(\str)))$.\looseness=-1